-The news came as a shock to fans (ahem, us) since the show's creator Stephen Knight told PA Media Group in 2019 that he would begin writing season seven right after finishing up the sixth.
-"Then I'm looking at spinoffs, maybe a movie," he added.
+"Peaky Blinders" officially came to an end following its sixth season in April 2022.
+It was announced in January 2021 that the award-winning series would be wrapping up, and honestly, it was a tough pill to swallow.
+The news came as a shock to fans (ahem, us), seeing as the show's creator, Stephen Knight, told PA Media Group in 2019 that he would begin writing season seven right after finishing the sixth.
+"Then I'm looking at spinoffs, maybe a movie," he said.

-If you want to catch up on, or rewatch, every single episode of Peaky Blinders, you can find it streaming on BBC iPlayer.
+If you want to catch up on, or rewatch, every single episode of "Peaky Blinders," you can find it streaming on BBC iPlayer.